 1. Your skin type can influence your risk for skin cancer.

 Although anyone can develop skin cancer, some skin types carry a greater risk than others.

-“Skin cancer occurs more commonly in people with lighter skin tones, blond or red hair and blue or green eyes,” says Brittney DeClerck, MD, a dermatologist at Keck Medicine’s USC Norris Comprehensive Cancer Center and an associate professor of clinical pathology and dermatology at the Keck School of Medicine of USC.
+“Skin cancer occurs more commonly in people with lighter skin tones, blond or red hair and blue or green eyes,” says Brittney DeClerck, MD, a dermatologist at USC Norris Comprehensive Cancer Center, part of Keck Medicine of USC, and associate professor of clinical pathology and dermatology at the Keck School of Medicine of USC.

 She adds that skin that burns more easily than it tans and having a lot of moles will also put a person at a higher risk for skin cancer.

 People with skin of color, though, are more likely to be diagnosed later, which contributes to a higher mortality rate for melanoma than for white people.
 People of color are also more likely to develop skin cancer in areas of the body not exposed to the sun as much, such as the palms of the hands, soles of the feet, groin, inside the mouth and under the nails.

 “Having a family member who has had skin cancer will increase a person’s risk,” Dr. DeClerck says.
 “People can also inherit genes that can predispose them to developing skin cancer.”